 How to Tell Your Parents You Got F on a Test

-Okay, relax, you got an F on the test and now you’re searching online for tips and tricks to telling your parents and coming out alive.
+Okay, relax, you got an F on the test, and now you’re searching online for tips and tricks to telling your parents and coming out alive.
 First of all, you’re not the first person to fail a test and you won’t be the last.
 It happens.
-In this article we’re going to go over the ideal strategy when it comes to dealing with mom and dad.
+In this blog post, we’re going to go over the ideal strategy when it comes to dealing with mom and dad.
 Let’s get started.

 1. Don’t Lie: Just Be Honest

 Yep, there’s no reason to lie.
-It’s not worth it and in 99.9% of the cases or scenarios we could come up with being honest will work out better for you in the end.
+It’s not worth it, and in 99.9% of the cases or scenarios we could come up with being honest will work out better for you in the end.
 Trying to lie and avoid things will only make everything much, much worse.
-When you tell your parents, just be perfectly honest and keep the initial saying really short.
+When telling your parents, just be perfectly honest and keep the initial saying really short.
 For example, this will do just fine:

 “Mom/Dad, I got an F on the test.”

-Once you say that just keep your mouth shut for a second and let mom or dad digest the information.
+Once you say that, just keep your mouth shut for a second and let mom or dad digest the information.
 They might blurt out something like, “OMG!” or, “Come on!
 Why?” but don’t be quiet to reply.
-Wait at least 3-5 seconds to see if their finished.
+Wait at least 3-5 seconds to see if they are finished.
 Gauge their current attitude.
 Hey, are they having a good or bad day in general?

 2. Prepare Your Explanation Beforehand

 Even though you’re going to be brutally honest, you shouldn’t wing it.
 The more coherent, logical, and thought-out your explanation the more they’ll take you seriously.
 If you found the class incredibly boring and partied instead, then tell them that without being a child about it.

 If they interject, that’s fine.
 There’s no reason to get into an argument.
 That won’t help.
 Just calmly make it clear you’re telling them the honest truth and do it with some forethought.